Pttn/rieMiner/README.md

 ### In Debian/Ubuntu x64

-You can compile this C++ program with g++, as, m4 and make, install them if needed.
+You can compile this C++ program with g++ and make, install them if needed.
 Then, get if needed the following dependencies:

 * Jansson
 * cURL